Part of the business district on North Howe St., Southport's main street.

 Looking south along Yacht Basin Dr. to the restaurant district.

-A view of waterfront restaurants along the Old Yacht Basin and marina.
+Rear view of waterfront restaurants along the Old Yacht Basin and marina.

 Nouvelle cuisine eateries off N. Howe Street, popular with locals and visitors alike, serve up a variety of dishes.
 Not all seafood in Southport!

-Southport water tower.
+The water tower.

 Southport's iconic Pilot's Tower.